Thomas Bourke

 Figure 1: a) Cartoon showing the proton belt, outer electron belt, and the south Atlantic anomaly [1]. b) Degradation of InGaAs/InAlAs APDs under proton irradiation.
 [1] c) CL micrograph of 3MeV proton irradiated GaAs solar cell.
 The black spots are defects caused by displacement damage to the crystal lattice.
 Proton fluence (p/cm2) increases from left to right [2].

-Previously, I recieved a BSc and MPhys from the University of Bath (2025), including a research project in the Nanoscience group.
+Previously, I recieved a BSc and MPhys from the University of Bath (graduating in July 2025), including a research project in the Nanoscience group.
 I used molecular beam epitaxy (MBE) to grow monolayer NiI2 crystals and spin polarized scanning tunneling microscopy (STM) to examine their structure and magneto-electric dynamics.

 References